Gunnar & the Grizzly Boys

 In May of 2014, Gunnar & the Grizzly Boys’ highly anticipated blue-collar anthem, “Standard American,” was released on Average Joes Entertainment’s Mud Digger 5 compilation.
 The song offers an honest snapshot into the lives of 4 hard working individuals who, although relatively uncelebrated by current pop-culture, are the true backbone of America.
 Every verse ends with the ironically endearing phrase, “Standard American sumbitch.”
 Standard American has proven to be an immediate success, hitting national airwaves in June of 2014 and going on to sell thousands of copies.
 The best is yet to come for Standard American and the Grizzly Boys are excited to watch the song climb even higher.

 With a 60 year range of musical influences from classic country to Detroit rock to 90s punk, Gunnar & the Grizzly Boys continue to unapologetically defy the odds and challenge the norms of today’s country music.
 Their live shows are truly unexplainable with words.
 The diverse combination of the Grizzly Boys’ songs along with their mastery of stage dynamics make for an experience that will move any listener.
 The Grizzly Boys are one-of-a-kind in a genre of music that seems to be becoming one-in-the-same.
-Founded on strong songwriting, passionate live performances, and the perseverance of the American working class, Gunnar & The Grizzly Boys have taken, and will continue to take, the nation by storm.
+Founded on strong songwriting, passionate live performances, and the perseverance of the American working class, Gunnar & The Grizzly Boys are taking the nation by storm.

 All the way from Michigan’s north country, the Alpena native harnesses blues roots taking country to a level that drives John Mayer groupies to drop the city slicker and jump in this country boy’s truck.
 Since the day Gunnar met this modern day shredder they have been great friends discovering country from two very different backgrounds.
 A little Shane mixed with songs like Sweet Tea, Guns, and Devil Woman seals him as a Grizzly Boy who's not afraid to push the limits of country guitar.
 Follow Shanes Tweets, and be his friend on Facebook.